 But now my Mac mini couldn’t see the printer at all.
 Not on ethernet.
 Not via AirPort.
 I guess it really isn’t supported in OS X 10.6!
 Not that I don’t like using my MacBook to host the printer, but the Mini is my primary work computer.

 I had hoped to be able to print directly over ethernet and no longer use Printer Sharing, but that’s not the case.
 That’s going to be fine when the MacBook is at home (which it usually is when I’m at home), but sometimes I take it with me.
 Then again, I won’t be home to use the Mac mini when I have the MacBook in the field.
-However, Waverly might want to print on it, but for now she’ll have to use the printer in her basement office.
+However, my wife might want to print on it, but for now she’ll have to use the printer in her basement office.

 Maybe once we get her upgraded to Mavericks, she’ll be able to print wirelessly.

 Still, I was in for an unexpected treat when I went to my Mac mini to set up the newly shared printer.
 Not only did it see the printer, but now it had access to the Brother DCP-L2540DW CUPS driver located on the MacBook.
 That was a pleasant surprise.
 I guess that’s part of the CUPS system, having the host computer share its CUPS definition with remote devices.